CaidynGinger/SatelliteVision/README.md

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-* turn the satelite locations map into a live and constently updating ui element.
+* turn the satellite locations map into a live and constantly updating ui element.

 <!-- MOCKUPS -->
 ## Final Outcome